awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/PropertyGraph.md

 To query property graph data using this connector, create a table in the Glue data catalog that maps to property graph data in the Neptune database.
 There are three styles of mapping available:

 - *Vertex-based*: The table represents a vertex with a specified label in the graph.
 Each row represents a specific vertex.
-Its column include the vertex ID and vertex property values.
-Examples include `airport`, `country`, and `continent` tables.
+Its columns include the vertex ID and vertex property values.
+Examples tables include `airport`, `country`, and `continent` tables.
 - *Edge-based*: The table represents an edge with a specified label in the graph.
 Each row represents a specific edge.
 Its column include the edge ID, source and target vertex IDs, and edge property values.
 An example is the `route` table.
 - *Query-based*: The table represents the resultset of a Gremlin query.
 Each row is one result.
 An example is the `customairport` table.

+Columns are named the same as their properties.
+Reserved column names are:
+- `id`: vertex ID if `componenttype` is 'vertex`. edge ID if `componenttype` is 'edge`.
+- `out`: If `componenttype` is edge, this is the vertex ID of the *from* vertex.
+- `in`: If `componenttype` is edge, this is the vertex ID of the *to* vertex.

 Advanced properties for the table are: